tylercws/DevOpsBlog/Journey Into DevOps.md

-## Press A to Start Your Journey Into DevOps 🎮
+## Press A to Start Your Journey 🎮
 <p align="center">
 Howdy!🤠
 </p>